Joliwood/Open-Bar-Rust/README.md

-# Welcome to Lyrics Library
+# Welcome to Rust game !

 ## How to read commits in this project